RVC-Boss/GPT-SoVITS/README.md

 ## Environment Preparation

-If you are windows users (tested with win>=10), you don't need read this part.
-Just download the [Integrated package](https://huggingface.co/lj1995/GPT-SoVITS-windows-package/tree/main), unzip it and double-click go-webui.bat to start GPT-SoVITS-WebUI.
+If you are a **Windows** user (tested with win>=10) you can install directly via the prezip.
+Just download the [prezip](https://huggingface.co/lj1995/GPT-SoVITS-windows-package/resolve/main/GPT-SoVITS-beta.7z?download=true), unzip it and double-click **go-webui.bat** to start GPT-SoVITS-WebUI.

 ### Python and PyTorch Version